Limych/addon-presence-monitor/presence-monitor/README.md

 #### Option `mqtt`: `broker`

 This option allows you to change hostname or IP-address of MQTT-server to which add-on connect.
-If you use official Hass.io "Mosquitto broker" add-on or Community Hass.io "MQTT Server & Web client" add-on you don't need to change it.

 **Default value**: _"127.0.0.1"_ (same device)

+**Note**: _If you use official Hass.io "Mosquitto broker" add-on or Community Hass.io "MQTT Server & Web client" add-on you don't need to change it._

 #### Option `mqtt`: `port`

 This option allows you to change port of MQTT-server to which add-on connect.
-If you use official Hass.io "Mosquitto broker" add-on or Community Hass.io "MQTT Server & Web client" add-on you don't need to change it.

 **Default value**: _1883_

+**Note**: _If you use official Hass.io "Mosquitto broker" add-on or Community Hass.io "MQTT Server & Web client" add-on with default ports settings you don't need to change it._

 #### Option `mqtt`: `username`